Jesse-V/OnioNS-common/README.md

 #### Linux

-**Debian 7 and 8, Ubuntu 14.04 - 15.10, Mint 17 - 17.2, Fedora 21 - 23**
+**Debian, Ubuntu, Mint, and Fedora**

-i386, amd64, and armhf architectures are supported, so it should run on 32-bit, 64-bit, and ARM machines.
+i386, amd64, and armhf architectures are supported.
 I'm also supporting ARM boards such as the Pi, BBB, Odroid, etc.

 #### Windows